crcarta/aquariumsite/README.md

   However, I believe it was a professor I had, said something along the lines of UI nightmares come from 2 things, programmers making software for other programmers, and perhaps worse, programmers writing for themselves.

-  So, I decided to make a friendlier UI for the program, something usable to individuals who do not live inside the linux terminal.
+  So, I decided to make a friendlier UI for the program.
 This was a fun learning experience.

   <img src="images/website1.png" width ="700" height="550">